Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 ## Contacts

-If you have any questions or remarks regarding this page, feel free to message me either on Twitter (@Meti172172), or on Discord (@cpt_dingus).
+If you have any questions or remarks regarding this page, feel free to message me either on Twitter (@Meti172172), or on Discord @meti172 (formerly @cpt_dingus).

 ---